A New Kind Of Man…

 I suppose it depends what are your expectations and what you want.
 I haven’t had big disappointments but instead, the uplifting feeling after meeting an artist I have listened on the records and seen on the music videos since my teen years.
 That’s the story so far.

 I hope not.
 To be honest, I don’t have enough interest in anyone particular for that.
-However, when I travel from Finland to London specially to see live an artist I haven’t met before, it’s not a big sacrifice to wait an hour outside the gig venue to get few photos taken for my website.
+However, when I travel from Finland to London specially to see live an artist I haven’t met before, it’s not a big sacrifice to wait an hour outside the gig venue to possibly get a few photos taken for my website.

 What are the options?
 Go back to the hotel, shopping, sight seeing, pub… actually a pub doesn’t sound too bad *laughs*